Eczema types: Atopic dermatitis diagnosis and treatment

 Your dermatologist will explain how to use baths and moisturizer to help heal your skin.

-Trigger management: Eczema can make the skin very sensitive and very reactive.
-Things that you come into contact with every day can cause flare-ups.
-Anything that causes eczema to flare is known as a trigger.
+Trigger management: Atopic dermatitis can make the skin very sensitive and very reactive.
+Things that your skin touches can cause flare-ups.
+Anything that causes atopic dermatitis to flare is known as a trigger.

-Medication applied to the skin: Most people can control eczema with medication that they apply to their skin.
+Medication applied to the skin: When used with the right skin care and trigger management, many people can control atopic dermatitis with medication that they apply to their skin.
 When this is part of your treatment plan, you may apply one or more of the following:

-A corticosteroid: Many eczema treatment plans include this type of medication, which can quickly relieve symptoms.
+A corticosteroid (cream, ointment, or other form that you apply to your skin): Many treatment plans include this type of medication, which can quickly relieve symptoms.
 To learn more, go to Eczema treatment: Corticosteroids applied to the skin.

 Pimecrolimus cream or tacrolimus ointment: Also known as topical calcineurin inhibitors (TCIs), your dermatologist may prescribe one of these medications if corticosteroids stop working, fail to work, or are not a good option for you.
 To find out more, go to: Eczema treatment: Topical calcineurin inhibitors (TCIs).